Home Reading Tips

 Reading texts on their own level allows students to use and develop their phonemic awareness (their understanding that words are made up of smaller units of sound) and their knowledge of phonics (that small units of sound directly relate to individual or small groupings of letters) within the context of real texts.
 Researchers are quick to state that phonics instruction and phonemic awareness are not terribly effective when isolated from reading.
 Reading texts that relate to recent phonics instruction and/or recently acquired phonemic awareness help to instill this knowledge.

-Reading Eggs uses a comprehensive phonics and phonemic awareness program that offers instruction within both of these key literacy areas, but also places these skills within the context of reading real texts.
+Reading Eggs uses a comprehensive phonics and phonemic awareness programme that offers instruction within both of these key literacy areas, but also places these skills within the context of reading real texts.
 By Lesson 9, students are reading their first book.
 All the books in the first 60 lessons are easily decidable and pitched right at the early reader’s level, and provide students with on-level reading material where they can practice the skills learned in each lesson.
 All the words they encounter in the reading books have been introduced and reinforced within the Reading Eggs lessons.
 And this is reading that kids can do anywhere, at school or at home.

 Guided home reading allows for explicit instruction in fluency.
 The chosen text is matched to a child’s reading ability, so that the student can confidently read most of the text.
 Where there are unknown words, the student is able to use recently acquired, or current knowledge of phonics and phonemes to work out the sound of the word.
 By understanding the surrounding text, the student is then able to put the word in its context and gather the meaning from its place within the larger text.
 In a classroom setting, the teacher is able to model fluent reading for the unfamiliar parts of a text, or praise the fluent reading that the student demonstrates.
 The markers of fluency are not just reading fast, on the contrary, it is more about the markers of reading that demonstrate understanding, such as pausing, phrasing, intonation, word stress, and rate.